tleng26/Workout-Planner/README.md

 ## Backend
-The backend of the Workout Tracker is built using Node.js and Express.js, which handle server-side operations and routing.
-The data is stored in MongoDB, a NoSQL database known for its scalability and flexibility.
-We used Mongoose, which is a tool that makes working with MongoDB simpler by providing schema validation and easy data querying capabilities.
+The backend of the Workout Tracker is built using Node.js and Express.js, which handle server-side operations and routing, and the data is stored in MongoDB.

 #### Key Functionalities
 - CRUD Operations: